jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-01d.md

 A supplementary law shall provide for the preparation, drafting, amendment and consolidation of laws.

-SUBSECTION 2: Amendments to the Constitution
+SUBSection 2: Amendments to the Constitution

 Article 60.
 The Constitution may be amended on the proposal of:
 1. at least one-third of the members of the Chamber of Deputies or of the